MassProspecting/.github/profile/basic-users/4-downloading-your-data.md

 ## Examples of Personalization Fields

+You requested personalisation merge-tags in the [step 3 of your new order placing](./1-placing-a-scraping-order.md#step-3--generate-a-personalized-script).

-MassProspecting includes dynamic fields like:
+Your CSV file includes dynamic fields like:

 - {ai:5-word summary of post}
 - {ai:10-word use-case}